hanabi/hanabi.github.io/Reference.md

   * a copy of a card that has already been played
   * a copy of a card that is in someone's hand and has been clued
 * Safe discards should **not** be clued (unless there's an important reason to).
-* Players should generally assume that any clued card in their hand will be eventually be played.
+* Players should generally assume that any clued card in their hand will eventually be played.

 ### 5. Play Order Principle